Pulp Engine Document Rendering

 Does evaluation output have a watermark?

 Yes.
 Every PDF, DOCX, PPTX, HTML, and XLSX rendered without a commercial licence key carries a small, italic "Pulp Engine · Evaluation Licence" footer.
 It's unobtrusive in internal PoCs and obvious the moment a document reaches an external viewer — which is exactly the signal we want.
-The watermark disappears when you install a valid licence key via the PULP_LICENCE_KEY environment variable.
-Removing or suppressing the watermark is a licence breach (see §4 of the Evaluation Licence).
+The watermark disappears when you install a licence key via the PULP_LICENCE_KEY environment variable.
+The gate is an Ed25519-signed token verified offline against a public key baked into the build; the watermark returns when the key is missing, expired, or otherwise invalid.
+See Licence key format for the wire format and operator runbook.
+Removing or suppressing the watermark is a licence breach regardless of technical means (see §4 of the Evaluation Licence).

 What does "non-production" mean, concretely?